Political Ecology of Development

 - Full Year

-This course is the core course of the newly established MSc Environment, Politics and Development.
+This module is the core module of the newly established MSc Environment, Politics and Development.
 It presents a critical perspective on the relationship between environment and development, with a ’political ecology of development’ lens.
-The course focuses on the dynamics of socio-environmental change, giving attention to its material/economic, political/organisational as well as cultural/ideological dimensions.
-In its first half, the course discusses empirical evidence and normative standpoints in relation to environmentalism, the emergence of ‘political ecology’ as a field, the critical perspectives that it was and is inspired by, and the institutional dynamics of socio-environmental change (under the headings governance & policy, markets, conflicts & security, movements).
-The second part of the course discusses specific ‘political ecologies of....’ and gives an overview of current issues in the field of environment, politics and development.
+The module focuses on the dynamics of socio-environmental change, giving attention to its material/economic, political/organisational as well as cultural/ideological dimensions.
+In its first half, the module discusses empirical evidence and normative standpoints in relation to environmentalism, the emergence of ‘political ecology’ as a field, the critical perspectives that it was and is inspired by, and the institutional dynamics of socio-environmental change (under the headings governance & policy, markets, conflicts & security, movements).
+The second part of the module discusses specific ‘political ecologies of....’ and gives an overview of current issues in the field of environment, politics and development.

 Objectives and learning outcomes of the course